boesi/pm-client-vanilla/README.md

 # Pixel Mover
 Just a little project to explore what you can do in web development without any framework.

 The goal is a little interactive page.
-No Framework, library, bundler, ... is allowed.
+No Framework, library, bundler, ... allowed.

 As a side goal I'm exploring different web technologies.
 But after all this project has no real purpose.

+Run this project with

+    docker run -p 8080:80 boesi/pixel-mover

 ## TODOs
 - [x] Convert pixel data between boards